Master of Fine Art (MFA): Career Path

 Knowledge and Skills

 • Technical skills: Depending on the area of focus, students will gain expertise in specific techniques and materials.
-For example, students in a painting program will learn advanced painting techniques, while students in a sculpture program will learn about different materials and fabrication methods.
+For example, students in a painting program will learn advanced painting techniques.
+In contrast, students in a sculpture program will learn about different materials and fabrication methods.

 • Conceptual skills: Students will gain an understanding of the theoretical and critical frameworks that inform contemporary art practice.
-They will learn how to analyze and interpret art, and how to articulate their own ideas and intentions.
+They will also learn to analyze and interpret art and articulate their ideas and intentions.

-• Professional skills: MFA programs may provide students with opportunities to exhibit and/or perform their work, and to learn about the business side of being an artist, such as how to write grants and artist statements, how to prepare a resume and a portfolio, and how to navigate the art world.
+• Professional skills: MFA programs may provide students with opportunities to exhibit and perform their work and learn about the business side of being an artist, such as how to write grants and artist statements, prepare a resume and portfolio, and navigate the art world.

-• Time management and project management: MFA programs often require students to work on multiple projects simultaneously, and to meet deadlines.
-These skills are essential for successfully completing an MFA program and for working as a professional artist.
+• Time management and project management: MFA programs often require students to work on multiple projects simultaneously and meet deadlines.
+These skills are essential for completing an MFA program and working as a professional artist.

 Scope

-The scope of an MFA program can vary depending on the school and the specific area of focus, but in general, an MFA degree can open up a wide range of opportunities for graduates.
+The scope of an MFA program can vary depending on the school and the specific area of focus.
+Still, an MFA degree can generally open up many opportunities for graduates.
 Some of the potential career paths that graduates of an MFA program may pursue include:

 • Art Education: Graduates of an MFA program may also choose to become art teachers or professors, sharing their knowledge and skills with others.

-• Curatorial work: Graduates of an MFA program may work in museums, galleries, and other institutions as curators, responsible for selecting and organizing art exhibitions.
+• Curatorial work: Graduates of an MFA program may work as curators in museums, galleries, and other institutions, responsible for selecting and organizing art exhibitions.

-• Arts writing and criticism: Graduates of an MFA program may become art critics, writers, or journalists, writing about art and artists.
+• Arts writing and criticism: Graduates of an MFA program may become art critics, writers, or journalists who write about art and artists.

 • Digital art and media: Graduates of an MFA program may choose to work in digital art, animation, game design, and other areas of digital media.